mosip/documentation/docs/data-protection.md

 ## Registration data flow
 ![](_images/cryptography-registration-flow.png)

-1. Biometrics are signed by private key of device provider (PK2).
+1. [Biometrics](biometrics.md) are signed by private key of device provider (PK2).
 The signature is verified by the Registration Client.
-2. Registration Client signs packet using TPM key of the machine (K10), and encrypts packet using MOSIP public key specific to (registration center, machine id) combination (K11).
+2. [Registration Client](registration-client.md) signs packet using TPM key of the machine (K10), and encrypts packet using MOSIP public key specific to (registration center, machine id) combination (K11).
-3. Registration processor stores packets created in (2) "as is" in Object Store.
+3. [Registration processor](registration-processor.md) stores packets created in (2) "as is" in [Object Store](storage.md#object-store).
-4. ID Repo encrypts biometrics, demographics and documents and stores them in Object Store.
+4. [ID Repository](id-repository.md) encrypts biometrics, demographics and documents and stores them in Object Store.
 (K7.1,K7.2,K7.3)
 5. The UINs are hashed, encrypted and stored in `uin` table of `mosip_idrepo` DB.
 (K7.4)
 6. Biometrics are shared encrypted with ABIS partner's key (PK1).
 7. Registration processor stores encrypted demographic data in `mosip_regprc` db.
 (K11)